 - When dry apply an undercoat/primer — one application should be enough.

 - Finally, finish with your chosen paint, priming beforehand and following the same method as for bare wood.

 How do you paint trim neatly?

-Here are our top tips to get a crisp finish when painting moldings, without a brushstroke or drip in sight:
+Here are our top tips to get a crisp finish when painting trim and molding, without a brushstroke or drip in sight: